danielpmichalski/proportional-allocator/README.md

 ## Overview

-PAB or Proportional Allocation Basket is a Javascript library that allows you to add and remove elements from a basket and adjust allocations of those elements.
+PAB or Proportional Allocation Basket is a JavaScript library that allows adding and removing volumetric items from a virtual basket and adjust their allocations.

-The library might be used for example to adjust the allocation of financial instruments in a portfolio/basket, by modifying allocation of one or multiple instruments.

 ## Use cases

 #### Case 1
 Adding new elements to basket recalculates allocations of previously existing elements proportionally (or equally), e.g.:

 GIVEN Basket[{element1: 50%}, {element2: 50%}]